Samatha and Vipassana

 copyright © 2024 Bristol Buddhist Centre

 Our aim is to inspire a culture of generosity in the way we share Buddhist teachings.
-Therefore all our meditation and Buddhism activities are offered on a generosity basis – what you contribute is left to your generosity.
+Therefore most of our meditation and Buddhism activities are offered on a generosity basis – what you contribute is left to your generosity.
 You don't have to give anything if you don't want to or can't afford to, but we hope you'll be able to contribute appropriately so more people can benefit.
 To learn more see donate